Emmanuel Rougier: Christmas Island

 In October 1919, shocking events on Christmas Island came to light.
 In 1916, Rougier had hired Joe English as an accountant in San Francisco and sent him out on the Ysabel May to Christmas Island.
 After a trip back to San Francisco, English returned to Christmas Island in October 1917 to replace the manager there.
 The manager left on the Ysabel May, and English was left in charge on the island.
 The labourers on the island took a dislike to English, and on 30 December 1917 they mutinied and attempted to murder him.
 English survived alone for a month until he could regain control and lock up the ringleaders of the mutiny.
 The Ysabel May returned to the island at the end of July 1918 but got stuck on a reef.
 Rougier finally turned up on a steamer, the Saint Francoise, on 23 August.
 Copra supplies and all the rebellious labourers were loaded on to the steamer, and it left for Fanning Island with the patched-up Ysabel May in tow.
 English was left on the island with a young Frenchman named Lucien and Tiaran, a Tahitian.
 They had some provisions and were told that they would be relieved within 40 days.
 However they were stranded on the island for over a year until the battlecruiser New Zealand (with Admiral Jellicoe on board) picked them up in October 1919.
 The three men were starving and half-mad due to their privations.
 The men did not know that the war was over, and met the men of the New Zealand with a revolver, thinking they were German.
 A possible reason for the men being left alone on the island for so long is the 1918 influenza pandemic.
 The pandemic reached Tahiti on 16 November 1918 on the ship Navua, and within weeks up to 25% of the population of Tahiti had died.

 Rougier was known for his full beard, described by Joe English: "I have never seen any one in the world with a beard like Rougier's, a vast, billowy mass of black hair, streaked with gray.
 It resembled a mass of seaweed flowing down to his waist, and the white in it was like drifting sea foam".
 As he aged, Rougier's beard turned white and earned him the nickname 'Santa Claus'.
 He was also known as 'The King of Christmas Island'.

-In 1925, Rougier was in bad health, so he entrusted the administration of Christmas Island to his nephew Paul-Emmanuel Rougier.
+In 1925, when Rougier was in bad health, he entrusted the administration of Christmas Island to his nephew Paul-Emmanuel Rougier.